gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 trying to find her again.

 *Clunk!*
-The boot hit the second lever on the wall next to the inner door.
+The boot hit the second glass panel on the wall next to the inner door.
 "Grab it!"
 Maddy told Sindy.
 "No, not the boot!
-The lever!
+The panel!
-Pull the other lever"
+Press the other panel!"
 She didn't know what would happen, but it couldn't be worse than---

-Sindy pulled down hard on the second lever.
+Sindy slapped her hand hard against the second panel.
+*Ping!*
 Rumbling and grinding,
 the outer door began to close.